Fred Rath Sr.

-Frederick Helsher Rath Sr. (born September 1, 1943) is a former Major League Baseball pitcher who appeared in 8 games for the Chicago White Sox during the and seasons.
+Frederick Helsher Rath Sr. (born September 1, 1943) is an American former Major League Baseball pitcher who appeared in 8 games for the Chicago White Sox during the and seasons.
 He threw right-handed.

 Rath, who attended Baylor University, was drafted by the White Sox in the 4th round of the 1965 amateur draft and made his major league debut 3 years later.
 Following the season he was traded to the California Angels for John Purdin, but never appeared in a major league game again.